Notice of Privacy Practices

 Health Oversight Activities: We may disclose minimally necessary health information to a health oversight agency for activities authorized by law.
 These oversight activities include, for example, audits, investigations, inspections, and licensure.
 These activities are necessary for the government to monitor the health care system, government programs, and compliance with civil rights laws.

-Lawsuits and Disputes: If you are involved in a lawsuit or a dispute, we may disclose minimally necessary health information about you in response to a proper court order or other lawful process by someone else involved in the dispute, but only if efforts have been made to tell you about the request or to obtain an order protecting the information requested.
+Lawsuits and Disputes: If you are involved in a lawsuit or a dispute, we may disclose minimally necessary health information about you in response to a proper court order or another lawful process by someone else involved in the dispute, but only if efforts have been made to tell you about the request or to obtain an order protecting the information requested.

 Law Enforcement: We may release minimally necessary health information about you if asked to do so by a law enforcement official: